chanzuckerberg/software-mentions/README.md

 # A large dataset of software mentions in the biomedical literature

-This code accompanies our release of data for software menions in biomedical literature
+This code accompanies our release of data for software mentions in biomedical literature

 ## Authors